-But, let’s stick with the original big two: which is better?
-There’s only one way to find out: Fortnite vs. PUBG.
+But, let’s stick with the original big two: which is better between Fortnite vs. PUBG?
 The two might share many similarities, but there are enough differences to make them look, play, and feel distinct.
-So, all aboard the PCGamesN battle bus/plane, then, as we take Fortnite and PUBG, drop them on an island, and make them fight it out to the death.
+So, all aboard the PCGamesN battle bus, or plane if you prefer, as we take PUBG vs Fortnite, drop them on an island, and make them fight it out to the death.

 When it comes to PC gaming, you should try to avoid following the crowd.
-Although, admittedly, it does help if the lobbies of the best multiplayer games like Fortnite and PUBG are populated, these games are so big you’ll always get a game.
+Although, while it does help if the lobbies of the best multiplayer games like Fortnite and PUBG are populated, these games are so big you’ll always get a game.

 For some time now, Epic Games’s battle royale effort has been a bigger beast than PlayerUnknown’s Battlegrounds, winning the fight when it comes to the Fortnite vs PUBG player count.
 Fortnite’s player numbers amount to at least 250 million when the company last revealed its figures.
 Meanwhile, PUBG’s sales numbers have struggled to keep up.

-That said, do not let player count affect your decision of which battle royale game to play.
+You shouldn’t let player count affect your decision of which battle royale game to play, however.
 You will have a great experience with either and should have no trouble finding plenty of rivals to mercilessly murder.

 In the big Fortnite vs. PUBG battle, weapons are an important factor: the two games are very different in this regard.
 Essentially, you are choosing between accessibility and complexity.

-In PlayerUnknown’s Battlegrounds there is a massive variety of weapons and items – with cosmetic ones available in crates.
+In PlayerUnknown’s Battlegrounds there’s a massive variety of weapons and items – with cosmetics available in PUBG crates.
 There many more weapons and items in PUBG than Fortnite Battle Royale, so things can get complex for players who have not played military sims before.
 The best ones are tricky to nab, too: you have to risk running to a crate – dropped by a loud helicopter – or travel to dangerous areas like the Sosnovka Military Base.
 However, new gear comes to Fortnite all the time.

-PUBG weapons and items do exist on a rarity scale – common, uncommon, and rare – but they are not clearly delineated by colour as they are in Fortnite Battle Royale.
+PUBG weapons and items are on a rarity scale – common, uncommon, and rare – but they are not clearly delineated by colour as they are in Fortnite Battle Royale.
 However, items such as backpacks, helmets, and police vests can be found between levels one and three.

-Meanwhile, the Fortnite Battle Royale weapons are a very different, and much more accessible than PUBG’s.
-Firstly, you know straight away that your newly-looted weapon is good or not thanks to the colour-indicated rarity system: grey, green, blue, purple, and orange stand for common, uncommon, rare, epic, and legendary, respectively.
+Meanwhile, Fortnite’s weapons are very different, and much more accessible than PUBG’s.
+First, you know straight away that your newly-looted weapon is good or not thanks to the colour-indicated rarity system: grey, green, blue, purple, and orange stand for common, uncommon, rare, epic, and legendary, respectively.

-Also, there are far fewer weapons and items relative to PUBG.
-There are no more than four of each weapon type and you do not even need to worry about what mods to equip, or which ammo type is best.
-There is one ammo type for each weapon class, and then you just have to cross your fingers that your gun has a decent scope.
+Also, there are far fewer weapons and items relative to PUBG, with Epic Games regularly vaulting items to keep the game fresh and relatively balanced.
+Plus, you do not even need to worry about what mods to equip, or which ammo type is best: there is one ammo type for each weapon class.

-Fortnite Battle Royale is much more accessible than PUBG, so if you are new to shooters then Epic’s battle royale game might be the one for you to try first.
-That is not to say it is easy, but it will certainly take less time to get to grips with in the beginning.
+Fortnite is much more accessible than PUBG, so if you are new to shooters then Epic’s battle royale game might be the one for you to try first.
+That’s not to say it is easy, but it will certainly take less time to get to grips with in the beginning.